This vignette demonstrates an example of how to use the

 population draws for each normally-distributed model coefficient.
 The

-results show that the feat
+results show that the feat attribute has a significant

 standard deviation coefficient, suggesting that there is considerable